Orpowell/autodock-vina-automator/README.md

 # AutoDock Vina Automator

-A.V.A, is designed to automate the docking of multiple ligands to a single target protein in AutoDock Vina.
+A.V.A is designed to automate the docking of multiple ligands to a single target protein in AutoDock Vina.
 A.V.A automates large parts of the workflow associated with ligand docking including:

 - Preparing ligand config file for AutoDock Vina
 - Running AutoDock Vina